One Liner Review:

 Stretch makes it clear to Karos that he needs that much money by the end of the ride, and Karos agrees.
 But only under certain conditions.
 The conditions are that Stretch needs to do a few favors for him.
 The first is to pick up some wild and crazy girls all dressed up in masks.
 The second is to drive them all to a party.
 Now this is not just any party.
 It’s the kind of place that is a thing of legend.
 Think of it like the place from Eyes Wide Shut, (everyone dressed up in masks and then some), times a thousand.
 There is even a security guard outside the gate wearing a crazy electronic mask and demanding money to enter.

 The final and biggest assignment that Stretch is given is to go retrieve a briefcase for Karos.
 Now, in order to do that, he has to leave the party right after dropping his client off.
 We never even go inside to get a taste of it.
 That’s a real shame considering how much they built this party up and got our expectations raised.
 I guess it’s the idea that whatever we imagine is wilder than anything they can actually show us.
 Instead of enterring the party, we follow Stretch on his mission, which turns out to be just okay.
-It involves a whole bunch of parties, some of which are gangsters, some FBI agents, and more.
-It becomes a bit of a mess, and reminds me of all of those Tony Scott movie endings (True Romance, Enemy of the State), where there is just too much going on all at once.
-The movie has some fun parts to it, but overall it feels very chaotic, and also not all that original.
+It involves a whole bunch of groups, some of which are gangsters, some FBI agents, and more.
+It becomes a bit of a mess, and reminds me of all of those Tony Scott movie endings (True Romance, Enemy of the State, Domino), where there is just too much going on all at once.
+The movie has some fun parts to it, but overall it feels very chaotic, and also not very creative or original.
 There’s nothing really special about this film, including no memorable characters.
 And I could have done without Ed Helms’ frequent appearances as a ghost as well.